 As providers of transition materials, mining companies play a vital role in decarbonisation.
 Some are, however, exposed to significant transition risks.
 For the first time, this standard will provide investors with the necessary metrics to help assess diversified mining companies’ transition plans to net zero.
-The Standard will now enter pilot mode, in which metrics will be tested for practicality and feed into a final metrics list.
-Assessment results from this pilot will enrich investor engagements with new, impactful insights.

 This proxy season, Climate Action 100+ signatories engaging companies through the initiative have increasingly used the flagged voting platform as a tool in their engagements.
 Here is a top-level view of the initiative’s findings.